 With a passing grade on the Advanced Standing Exam (ASE), you will receive credit for 7.012 Introductory Biology and will fulfill the Biology GIR.
-The ASE is offered twice each year: once during Orientation in the fall and once before the beginning of spring semester.
+The ASE is offered twice each year: once before the beginning of fall semester and once before the beginning of spring semester.
+The ASE is offered only for the Biology GIR and not for any other biology courses.

 The ASE is intended for first-year students.
 However, you may petition to take the ASE after your first year if you have never registered for or attended a 7.01x class, and if you have never attended the exam before.